fabianlee/anthos-nested-esx-manual/needed_on_adminws/k8s/istio-operator/README-1.6.6.txt

 # removing the old operator revision, will this work for our non revision 1.6.6 op?
+cd ~/k8s

+# do NOT do this for a canary upgrade it deletes all the objects in 'istio-operator' (e.g. iop)
+# however it leaves all the control plane objects in 'istio-system'
+# had to clear 'finalizer' field for iop before it finished
-istioctl operator remove --revision <revision>
+# istio-istioctl operator remove --revision <revision>

-# because otherwise we can consider
+# try this instead next time
-kubectl delete istiooperators.install.istio.io -n istio-system istio-control-plane
+$ kubectl delete istiooperators.install.istio.io -n istio-system istio-control-plane istiooperator.install.istio.io "istio-control-plane" deleted